-50% of the cost of an air conditioner, heater, fan, and environment control system (computerised or electronic) to prevent hypothermia or hyperthermia for a person with spinal cord injury (termed as a paraplegic or quadriplegic) or as required by a person with epilepsy.

-- 1. Computer devices and related equipment (for example, track ball) including the software to operate such devices, required by a person with a disability due to a moderate to severe impairment in hand function or visual ability. - 2.
-Cell phone applications required by a person with a disability due to a moderate to severe impairment in visual or hearing ability (note that this excludes the actual cost of the cell phone). - 3.
-Computer software or other electronic equipment required in order to convert printed material or image files into text, Braille, speech or any other accessible format, including peripheral equipment such as scanners and Braille printers. - 4.
-Converted, printed and graphical material, including talking, Braille and large print textbooks and maps or drawings for a person with a disability. - 5.
-Helmets (protective gear) used by persons with epilepsy to prevent injury, especially head injuries during seizures. - 6.
+- 1. 50% of the cost of an air conditioner, heater, fan, and environment control system (computerised or electronic) to prevent hypothermia or hyperthermia for a person with spinal cord injury (termed as a paraplegic, quadriplegic or tetraplegic). - 2.
+Computer devices and related equipment (for example, track ball) including the software to operate such devices, required by a person with a disability due to a moderate to severe impairment in hand function or visual ability. - 3.
+Cell phone applications required by a person with a disability due to a moderate to severe impairment in visual or hearing ability (note that this excludes the actual cost of the cell phone). - 4.
+Computer software or other electronic equipment required in order to convert printed material or image files into text, Braille, speech or any other accessible format, including peripheral equipment such as scanners and Braille printers. - 5.
+Converted, printed and graphical material, including talking, Braille and large print textbooks and maps or drawings for a person with a disability. - 6.
+Helmets (protective gear) used by persons with epilepsy to prevent injury, especially head injuries during seizures. - 7.
 Home assistive tools (without which performing a task would not be possible) that enable a person with a disability to perform tasks of daily living.